Chitaoji/hintwith/README.md

 ## Usage

-Use `hintwith()` to annotate a function with another one's annotations:
+Use `hintwith()` to hint a function with another one's annotations:

 ```py
 >>> from hintwith import hintwith